-Jessica’s research interests focus on improving outcomes for specialized groups of women.
-Currently she is studying processes and outcomes of labor induction.
-She hopes women’s care can be managed effectively in efforts to promote physiologic birth and reduce primary cesarean sections.
+Jessica’s research interests focus on improving outcomes for individuals.
+Currently studying processes and outcomes of labor induction in efforts to promote physiologic birth and reduce primary cesarean birth rates.
 Jessica is also interested in family planning and pregnancy intention research.
-Other areas of interest include obesity, adolescents, and vulnerable populations.

 - Associate of Business Administration, Business Administration, MiraMar College, San Diego Community Colleges